Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 6. Phishing Scams

 We’re all familiar with how phishing scams work on the regular web.
 And if you’re semi-computer-literate, you probably back yourself not to get caught out.

 On the dark web, it’s much easier to fall victim due to the way web addresses are presented.
 For instance, take the 2016 example of a DuckDuckGo phishing attempt.

 Here’s how the site’s .onion domain should look:

 Are you confident that you’d spot the differences while browsing at speed?

 Worse still, in some instances, the fake sites aren’t just duplicating their intended targets—they been proven to be proxies for the real sites.
 In practice, that means they can perform man-in-the-middle attacks and either steal or modify data as it passes through the fake site.

 Look, the dark web has a terrible reputation, both for the things we have discussed in this article and a lot more besides, including the safety of your online accounts.

 But there is some good stuff out there if you know where to look.
-To find fun places on the dark web, why not read our articles on the best dark web sites that you won’t find on Google and the best dark web browsers for your devices.
+To find fun places on the dark web, why not read our articles on the best dark web sites that you won’t find on Google or little-known dark web sites you might enjoy.
+We have also covered the best dark web browsers for your devices.